21st January, 2019

 Asbestos has excellent insulation properties and produced strong long-lasting roofing products.

-The insulation properties of asbestos can be used to keep heat in.
-It can also be used to provide fire and sound insulation.
-Often used as pipe lagging and loose fill insulation.
+The insulation properties of asbestos were used to keep heat in.
+It was also used to provide fire and sound insulation.
+Asbestos materials were often used as pipe lagging and loose-fill insulation.

 Asbestos insulating board was often used internally for fire, heat and sound protection.

-It was also a cheap material.
-So it was added to a wide variety of products and advertised as strong and long-lasting.
+Asbestos was a cheap material - and that made it very popular!
+It was added to a wide variety of products and advertised as strong and long-lasting.

-Asbestos fibres helped add texture and strength to products like paints, coatings, and artex.
+Asbestos fibres are strong and could thicken coatings.
+Asbestos helped add texture and strength to products like paints, coatings, and artex.

 Always check the asbestos survey before carrying out any construction or maintenance work.
 Disturbing asbestos must be done under strict controls to prevent exposure.
 Asbestos-containing materials should only be removed or disturbed by trained contractors (who often need to be licensed).